Baseflow/byteplot/.github/ISSUE_TEMPLATE/c-feature-request.md

 ---

 name: 🚀 Feature Request
-about: Want to see something new included in the Framework?
+about: Want to see something new included in the tool?
 Submit it!
 ---

 ## 🚀 Feature Requests